HotCakeX/Harden-Windows-Security/README.md

 ## Features:

-- Always up-to-date and works with latest build of Windows (Currently Windows 11 - compatible and fully tested a Lot on stable and Insider Dev builds)
+- Always up-to-date and works with latest build of Windows (Currently Windows 11 - compatible and rigorously tested on stable and Insider Dev builds)
 - Doesn't break anything
 - Doesn't remove or disable Windows functionalities against Microsoft's recommendation
 - Above each command there are comments that explain what it does, why it's there, provide extra important information about it and links to additional resources for better understanding